Nicola Valley Institute of Technology

 Application Deadline

-Applications for Fall Semester are accepted until the end of July, and seats are offered to qualified applicants in the order applications are completed with all required documents and assessments received.
+Applications for Fall Semester are accepted until the second week of September and seats are offered to qualified applicants in the order applications are completed with all required documents and assessments received.

 How to Apply